kocheck/Graphium/README.md

 Hyle is a lightweight, local-first desktop application for Dungeon Masters.
 It replaces the physical battlemap with a digital projector or screen share, allowing you to manage your campaign map on one screen while projecting a player-facing view on another.

 **Philosophy:** Hyle is a generic "digital battlemat."
 It doesn't know about D&D 5e, Pathfinder, or HP.
-It just handles maps, tokens, and fog of war (eventually).
+It just handles maps, tokens, and dynamic fog of war.
 It respects your data ownership (local files) and privacy.

 ![Hyle Screenshot](https://via.placeholder.com/800x450?text=Hyle+Application+Preview)